 The refrigerator will operate most efficiently if the temperature is set between 3 and 8.
 To determine the best setting, test the temperature of the items inside and adjust accordingly.
 The freezer setting may be too high if freezer items form ice coating shortly after placing them inside.
-If you do not have a frost-free refrigerator, the freezer should be defrosted when the ice that forms on the side is more than 1/4 inch thick.
+If you do not have a frost-free refrigerator, the freezer should be defrosted when the ice that forms on the side is no more than 1/4 inch thick.
 A heavy build-up of frost can severely limit the effectiveness of your unit and increase the electric cost on the utility bill.
-To defrost the freezer, we recommend placing all items in a cooler and turning the control knob to defrost.
+To defrost the freezer, we recommend placing all items in a cooler and turning the control knob to off or defrost.
 Allow the ice to melt by placing a pan of hot water inside the freezer.
-NEVER use knives or any other objects to remove ice.
+NEVER USE KNIVES OR ANY OTHER OBJECT TO REMOVE ICE!
+This can cause irreparable damage for which you may be held liable.
+If your refrigerator fails to operate properly, please call for service.